stacks-network/docs/src/pages/stacks-wallet/usage.md

 ## Add Bitcoin gas

 The Stacks Wallet uses very small amounts of Bitcoin to pay fees for sending transactions.
-You need very small fractions of Bitcoin (BTC) for gas.
+You need very small amounts of Bitcoin (BTC) for gas.
 The cost of gas you need fluctuates with the market price of Bitcoin.

-!> Very small amounts of Bitcoin are all you need to fuel transactions. **Never send an entire coin to your Stacks Wallet.
-Amounts such as .0002 BTC are plenty**.
+!> Very small amounts of Bitcoin are all you need to fuel transactions.

-You can only receive Bitcoin with Stacks Wallet; you cannot send Bitcoin.
 You need an account with Coinbase or similar exchange to buy Bitcoin and send it to the Stacks Wallet.

 If you attempt to send STX with your wallet and you do not have enough Bitcoin to fuel the transaction, you see this dialog: